Thelma Schoonmaker: Career

 The early period of Schoonmaker's career was difficult.
 Despite being an Oscar nominee, Schoonmaker could not work on feature films unless she became a member of the Motion Picture Editors Guild.
 The union's entry requirements included spending five years as an apprentice and three as an assistant, which Schoonmaker was unwilling to meet.
 Schoonmaker remarked, "And I just couldn't see why I, who had been a full editor and had been nominated for an Academy Award, should suddenly have to become an apprentice. ...And of course, they couldn't see the sense of why I, who had never been in the union all those years and had never paid dues all those years and had never served my time in their sense, should be allowed as a full editor.
 So it was quite understandable on both sides.
 It was just insane."

 Consequently, Schoonmaker did not work with Scorsese in a formal capacity in the 1970s; however, she did make an uncredited contribution to Taxi Driver.
 Scorsese had decided not to edit the picture during principal photography, but to save all the editing until shooting had wrapped.
 Unfortunately, this left him very little time to cut the picture, as Columbia's contract stipulated that a finished cut had to be supplied by the middle of February.
 Scorsese brought in Schoonmaker to help.
 At one point, Steven Spielberg visited Scorsese and chipped in with some contributions toward the final edit.

-In the 1980s, with Scorsese's help, Schoonmaker was finally admitted to the union.
-The two collaborated on Raging Bull, which garnered Schoonmaker an Academy Award for Best Film Editing.
+In the 1980s, Schoonmaker, with some help from Scorsese, was eventually accepted into the union.
+They worked together on the classic sports drama Raging Bull, which is widely considered masterful editing and won her the Best Film Editing Oscar.
+During her acceptance speech for the film, Schoonmaker said "I want to thank, first of all, Marty Scorsese; he edited this film with me every minute of the time.
+I want to thank him particularly for his brilliant direction, and Robert De Niro for his incredible performance which gave me gold to work with — pure gold."

 Personal life

 She was introduced to Michael Powell by Scorsese and London-based film producer Frixos Constantine.
 The couple were married from May 19, 1984, until his death in 1990.
 The couple had no children.

-Since Powell's death, Schoonmaker has dedicated herself to preserving the films and honoring the legacy of her husband, who directed many classic films, including The Red Shoes.
+Since Powell's death, Schoonmaker has dedicated herself to preserving the films and honoring the legacy of her husband, who directed many classic films with his partner, Emeric Pressburger.
+In an interview with A.Frame asking Schoonmaker what her five favorite films of all time are, she listed two of their films, The Red Shoes and The Life and Death of Colonel Blimp.
+(The others were Faces, The Flowers of St. Francis and Raging Bull.)